 - B.A., Pennsylvania State University (1965)

 Michael L. Corrado joined the UNC-Chapel Hill law faculty in 1988, and he teaches torts, criminal law, comparative law and philosophy of law.
-He is former editor-in-chief of the interdisciplinary journal Law and Philosophy, co-director of the annual North Carolina Workshop on Law and Philosophy, and editor of a new series of books on comparative law.
+He is former editor-in-chief of the interdisciplinary journal Law and Philosophy, former co-director of the annual North Carolina Workshop on Law and Philosophy, current director of the North Carolina Conference on Comparative Criminal Law, and editor of a new series of books on comparative law.

 During law school, Corrado served as articles editor of the University of Chicago Law Review.
 After graduation he clerked on the Seventh Circuit and then practiced law in Chicago for three years.
 Before law school, Corrado taught philosophy at Ohio University.
 He spent the academic year 1978-79 at the University of Michigan on an NEH postdoctoral fellowship.